 Sometimes new beginnings come in fits and starts.
-I always wish for a spring that slowly wakes up, with the earliest bloomers warming up for a move into flushes of yellows and pinks and greens that stretch gently into to a colorful early summer climax.
+I always wish for a spring that slowly wakes up.
+The earliest bloomers warm me up for a move into flushes of yellows and pinks and greens that stretch gently into to a colorful early summer climax.

 But more often than not, a late snow storm arrives.
-Daffodils get flattened.
-Emerging plants are zapped – wrecking blooms of late summer fruit and killing a whole season of hydrangeas (or rhododendrons, or something).
+Daffodils get flattened, and emerging plants zapped.
+The blooms of late summer fruit are wrecked and whole season of hydrangeas (or rhododendrons, or something) are lost.

 The decision brings along with it the need for lots of changes, mostly to this website.
-That work isn’t done, and frankly I don’t know that it ever will be.
+That work isn’t done and frankly I don’t know that it ever will be.
 I am beginning to see websites like gardens, never done, and always improving and in progress.
-I’ve decided to let go of the idea of hiring someone to just do it and get it done, it doesn’t make sense to me.
+I’ve decided to let go of the idea of hiring someone to "just do it already" and "get it done!".
+The notion of that doesn’t make sense to me.

-The plan if for new stories will go live here (digitally) every few days.
-And the new website will also continue to take shape over the next weeks and maybe even months (as I said – never done).
+The plan is for new stories to go live here (digitally) every few days.
+The new website will also continue to take shape over the weeks and maybe even months (as I said – never done).

-Here is the Table of Contents (probably not in order) – I will link titles to each story as they post.
+Here is the Table of Contents (not in any order) – Titles will link to each story as it is posted.

 It is lots of change and growth, but tis the season – happy spring.